-The following changes are now in effect for applicants applying to the MScPt program for admissions in 2018:
+The following changes are now in effect for applicants applying to the MScPT program for admissions in 2019:

-3. The Anatomy prerequisite course grade will be weighted separately in the GPA calculation for admissions, even if it is completed within your most recent 60 credits.
-Therefore, beginning in 2018, Anatomy must be completed after January 1, 2013 and must be completed before February 1, 2018.
-If your Anatomy is not complete by February 1, 2018 you will be ineligible for application in the 2018 admission year.
-All other prerequisite courses can still be completed in the Winter term of the year of admission (registration by February 1 and completion by June 1).
+4. The Anatomy prerequisite course grade will be weighted separately in the overall admission score.
+Therefore, Anatomy must be completed after January 1, 2014 and must be completed before February 1, 2019.
+If your Anatomy is not complete by February 1, 2019 you will be ineligible for application in the 2019 admission year.
+All other prerequisite courses can still be completed in the Winter term of the year of admission (registration by February 1 and completion/grades reported by June 1).